PhysicsOfMobility/number_fluctuations_congestion/README.md

 This contains all the necessary resources to generate the figures in the article

-> Krall, Verena, Max F. Burg, Malte Schröder, and Marc Timme.
+> Krall, Verena, Max F. Burg, Malte Schröder and Marc Timme.
 “Number Fluctuations Induce Persistent Congestion.”
 Findings.

 ## What is contained?